JesseVelden/dotfiles-bootstrap/README.md

 ```bash
 xcode-select --install
 ```
 Then setup the SSH keys and add it to Github.
+Bash version of the setup script will be made the next time I need to install Debian/ Mac OS agian.
 Next:
 ```bash
 git clone git@github.com:MegaCookie/dotfiles.git ~/dotfiles && cd ~/dotfiles && ./install.sh
 ```